Getting your Trinity Audio player ready...

 ‘Her quality of life was decreasing.
 It was very stressful on our family

-Andrea has experienced the suffering firsthand.
+Andrea experienced the suffering firsthand.
 Her family lives on a lake and enjoys hiking and swimming with their Labrador retrievers.
 “All of our dogs have been diagnosed with skin allergies, but Piper suffered the worst.
 She would itch like crazy.
 You could see she was struggling, and her quality of life was decreasing.
 It was very stressful on our family.”

 Piper’s struggles with allergic skin disease made Andrea’s work at Zoetis especially fulfilling.
 She joined the company in 2007 to work in early research for Apoquel.
 “At the time, there was very little work that had been done in the scientific community to understand what made dogs itch,” said Andrea.
 “My first job with the company was to understand the role of cytokines, the small proteins that ‘talk’ to the immune system so it will kick into action, and how Apoquel could block those cytokines from communicating in dogs with allergic skin disease.”